wp-plugins/iq-block-country/readme.txt

 Well, if you can use a manual override so can the people that want to 'visit' your backend.

 This plugin is meant to keep people out.
 Perhaps you keep a key to your house somewhere hidden in your garden but this plugin does not have a key somewhere hidden...
 So if you locked yourself out you need to call a locksmith (or pick the lock yourself of course!)

 = How can I style the banned message? =

 You can style the message by using CSS in the textbox.
 You are also able to include images, so you could visualize that people are banned from your site.

 You can also provide a link to another page explaining why they might be banned.
-Only culprit is that it cannot be a page on the same domainname as people would be banned from that page as well.
+Only culprit is that it cannot be a page on the same domain name as people would be banned from that page as well.

 = Does this plugin also work with IPv6? =